 On Page Optimization

-Obviously the content on the page will include a combination of visible text, images, video, music or other media.
-An optimized website will also have basic metadata that to help determine how your site ranks.
+The content on the page will include a combination of visible text, images, video, music or other media.
+An optimized website will also have basic meta data that to help determine how your site ranks.
 The combination of keyword usage in your website and metadata will affect your ranking.